raluandreea/proiectPW/README.md

 3. Specifications:

-My Photographer it’s a web application developed in ASP.NET MVC framework with database Microsoft SQL Server.
+My Photographer it’s a web application developed with database Microsoft SQL Server.

 Details: A photographer can register and login, add photos, edit it's page, visit other photographers pages and rate them.
 A User can visit the site, and see a Preview of the site, and only if he wants to rate, or see more details of a certain Photographer, than he has to register and login.